jcbradbury/jcbradbury.github.io/_pages/stadium-costs.md

 <strong>Notes:</strong> Costs for open venues are in millions of 2024 dollars.
 Future venue costs are announced values.
 </p>

-See [Appenix A](https://academic.oup.com/book/62944/chapter-abstract/564467903?redirectedFrom=fulltext) in [*This One Will Be Different*](/towbd/) for a complete list of construction costs for all US major-league sports venues.

 ## How are stadium costs measured?

-[Appenix A](https://academic.oup.com/book/62944/chapter-abstract/564467903?redirectedFrom=fulltext) in [*This One Will Be Different*](/towbd/) provides a full description of included costs.
+[Appendix A](https://academic.oup.com/book/62944/chapter-abstract/564467903?redirectedFrom=fulltext) in [*This One Will Be Different*](/towbd/) provides a full description of included costs.

 The costs reported here reflect publicly reported capital costs on building, land, and infrastructure for constructing new sports stadiums and arenas that served as the primary regular long-term hosting venue for a major-league team.
 The costs do not include maintenance and operations expenditures and may not account for additional in-kind donations of public land or accommodating infrastructure, because they are not reported.